nickstanley574/local-jenkins-template/README.md

 # Local Jenkins

 When working on a personal project, I am often in need of a CI/CD process.
-While GitHub Workflows is a option, I prefer to keep some projects private and avoid the costs of running Workflows in private repos.
+While GitHub Workflows is an option, I prefer to keep some projects private and avoid the costs of running Workflows in private repos.
 This project is my solution for that need, a local Jenkins designed to run my projects out of the box.
 This approach allows for the execution of my project CI/CD in an isolated environment, maintaining package version consistency, and closely replicating the production runtime environment.
 Essentially, I am taking advantage of the purpose and promise of containers.

 ## Quick Start